 Cancer begins in cells, the building blocks that make up all tissues and organs of the body, including the lungs.
-Normal cells in the lungs and other parts of the body grow and divide to form new cells as they are needed.
-When normal cells grow old or get damaged, they die and new cells take their place.
+Healthy cells in the lungs and other parts of the body grow and divide to form new cells as they are needed.
+When healthy cells grow old or get damaged, they die, and new cells take their place.
 Sometimes, this process goes wrong.
-New cells form when the body does not need them and old or damaged cells fail to die as they should.
+New cells form when the body does not need them, and old or damaged cells fail to die as they should.
 The buildup of extra cells often forms a mass of tissue, which is referred to as a tumor.

 When lung cancer spreads from its original place to another part of the body, the new tumor has the same kind of abnormal cells and is referred to by the same name as the original, or primary, tumor.
-For example, if lung cancer spreads to the bones, the cancer cells in the bones are actually lung cancer cells.
-Therefore, this type of cancer, even though it is in the bone, is actually metastaticlung cancer, not bone cancer.
-In this situation, the cancer that appears in the bone is treated as lung cancer, not bone cancer.
+For example, if lung cancer spreads to the bones, the cancer cells in the bones are lung cancer cells.
+Therefore, this type of cancer, even though it is in the bone, is metastatic lung cancer, not bone cancer.
+In this situation, cancer that appears in the bone is treated as lung cancer, not bone cancer.

-Just as there are many different types of cancer throughout the body, there are also distinct types of lung cancer.
-As a caregiver, it is important that you know which type of lung cancer the person with cancer has been diagnosed with; treatment and all aspects of care depend on the type of lung cancer.
+Just as there are distinct types of cancer throughout the body, there are also distinct types of lung cancer.
+As a caregiver, it is essential that you know which type of lung cancer the person with cancer has been diagnosed with; treatment and all aspects of care depend on the type of lung cancer.

 Small cell: The cells of small cell lung cancer look small under a microscope.
-About 1 out of every 8 people with lung cancer has small cell lung cancer.
+About 1 out of every eight people with lung cancer has small cell lung cancer.

 Staging is the assessment of the extent of spread of the tumor, including spread to lymph nodes and metastasis, when cancer spreads to other parts of the body.
-The oncologist who is treating the person with cancer will determine how to treat the cancer based on the stage of the cancer and where it is located in the body.
+The oncologist who is treating the person with cancer will determine how to treat the cancer based on the stage location in the body.

-Staging tests that the person with cancer may undergo include:
+Staging tests that the person with cancer may undergo:

-A biopsy: a small piece of tissue is taken from the patient’s affected tissues so that the abnormal cells can be examined under a microscope.
+A biopsy: a small piece of tissue is taken from the patient’s affected tissues and examined under a microscope.

 MRI: a strong magnet linked to a computer is used to make detailed pictures of the patient’s head or spine.
 An MRI can show whether cancer has spread to these areas.
 Sometimes contrast material is used to make abnormal areas show up more clearly on the image.